 Need help here?
 We’ve got you covered here.

 LinkedIn is seeing a resurgence.
 This may be surprising to some, but if you operate in a B2B landscape there are some exciting opportunities here.

 Firstly, LinkedIn has made several improvements across their platform including; a refreshed user interface and advertising capability.

 LinkedIn’s targeting allows you to broaden your reach to the right audience easily.
 This is ideal for B2B as you can directly target users based on industry/profession.

 Will 2018 see you add LinkedIn advertising to your mix?

 Influencer Marketing Investment Grows

-A strategy focussed on influencer marketing can also work hand-in-hand with user focussed activity, like online competitions that drive engagement.
+A strategy focused on influencer marketing can also work hand-in-hand with user-focused activity, like online competitions that drive engagement.
 The ideal approach to influencer marketing is for it to appear organic.